apleroy/p4.visualedgedev.com/README.md

 The serialize function is called after each function to preserve the order and the order is written to the database on any modification.

 - User Signup Validation: is handled through javascript, with PHP serving as a "bacukup" to prevent blank data and sanitizing results.
-Ajax is used in the user signup to dynamically searching if a given email address is already in use.
+Ajax is used in the user signup for dynamically searching if a given email address is already in use.

 Resources:
 Stack Overflow, jQuery API, Bootstrap, and Bootstrap tutorials.
 Especially for the serialize function and my initial ajax calls, I leveraged several examples